 The Swiss studies also inspired London planners to use green rooftops as a replacement for the wildlife habitats being lost to the redevelopment of brownfields -- once-abandoned industrial sites.
 Hoping to create oases for the rare and protected black redstart, biologists customized “brown roofs” of crushed concrete and brick, which appealed to the bird.
 While conducting a survey of invertebrate diversity -- spiders, beetles, bees, and ants -- British researchers discovered that green roofs are home to even more invertebrates than the species-rich brownfields.
 And about 10 percent of the rooftop species are endangered.

-, in North America, the gathering of scientific evidence to support the benefits of green roofs is still in its early stages, but people’s desire to provide wildlife habitats in urban areas has become a common argument for installing them.
+ACROSS THE POND, in North America, the gathering of scientific evidence to support the benefits of green roofs is still in its early stages, but people’s desire to provide wildlife habitats in urban areas has become a common argument for installing them.
 And that argument has proven powerful: Nearly 90 percent of North America’s green roofs were installed between 2004 and 2006, and during that time, the number of green-roofing companies increased fivefold.
 Then, in 2007, the market increased by another 30 percent, according to Green Roofs for Healthy Cities, a Toronto-based organization working to promote green roofs in North America.
 The highest concentration of rooftop habitats is found in Chicago, which provides local ordinances that give tax benefits and speed up the permitting process for builders who install green roofs and other eco-friendly options.

 “Our city has truly embraced this practice as a way to help conserve Chicago for future generations,” says Richard M. Daley, mayor of Chicago, who introduced an ambitious 150-page Environmental Action Agenda in an attempt to make his city the greenest on the continent.
 Chicago has approximately two million square feet of green roofs -- more than all other American cities combined -- and at least a million more in development.